 15. However, if you find out that a Registrant has provided poor quality data you should attempt to correct the data.
 And if you know that a particular Registrant often gives poor quality data, we expect that you should take it up with your customer to stop that happening.

-16. We have seen instances where Agents and/or Registrars routinely registering domain names in their own name without the knowledge or permission of their customer.
+16. We have seen instances where Agents and/or Registrars routinely register domain names in the name of their own company without the knowledge or permission of their customer.
 This breaks the terms of the Registrar contract with us, because it can cause major problems for the intended beneficiary of the rights under the Contract of Registration (for example not being able to prove to us, as the Registry, that they are the legitmate owner of those rights).

-19. In that case you may only register the domain name in your (or your organisation's) name with the explicit prior consent of your customer.
-We may ask you to prove it, so we recommend that you keep evidence of their consent and must provide it (including providing verifiable details of their identity) to us.
+18. However even if exceptional circumstances do apply, you may only register a domain name in your name (or that of a connected organisation) with explicit and informed consent of your customer.
+We may ask you to prove you have this, so you must keep evidence of their consent and must provide it (including providing verifiable details of their identity) to us.

 Explaining the contract of registration to your customer